-In many respects, the X-Men franchise spawned the age of the superhero movie as its birth signalled a shift from one-off action blockbusters (and a few 3-4 film franchises) to universes filled with vast arrays of intellectual property that could be auctioned off across a multitude of platforms.
-In the year 2000, when the first X-Men movie was released, developing CGI was able to bring characters to life that had previously been confined to the pages of comic books, and with the recent send-off of perhaps the most beloved of all of these characters – Wolverine – in Logan (2017), and Disney’s recent purchase of Fox seeming to indicate a hard reset is on the horizon for the big screen versions our favourite mutant heroes, now seems like the perfect time to take a look back on the X-Men franchise and reminisce over its 11 movies from 7 different directors across the past 19 years.
+In many respects, the X-Men franchise spawned the age of the superhero movie, its birth signalling a shift from one-off action blockbusters (and a few 3-4 film franchises) to universes filled with vast arrays of intellectual property that could be auctioned off across a multitude of platforms.
+In the year 2000, when the first X-Men movie was released, developing CGI was able to bring characters to life who had previously been confined to the pages of comic books, and with the recent send-off of perhaps the most beloved of all of these characters, Wolverine, in Logan (2017), and the franchise as we know it in 2019’s Dark Phoenix, now seems like the perfect time to take a look back on the X-Men franchise and reminisce over its 12 movies from 8 different directors across the past 19 years.

-That’s why, in this edition of Ranked, each of the X-Men franchise’s live-action pictures shall be ranked from worst to best.
+That’s why, in this edition of Ranked, each of the X-Men franchise’s live-action film releases shall be ranked from worst to best.

 Have an opinion?
 Leave a comment!